What Is Organic Church?

 Grace Missions and Organic Church

 We believe that the concepts of organic church can be applied in any culture, in any place.
-The Director of Grace Missions, Rev Ross Rennie, is putting these ideas into practice where he lives in Chester, England.
+The Director of Grace Missions, Rev Ross Rennie, is putting these ideas into practice where he lives in Oswestry, England.
 His vision is to start a simple church on organic principles in his home.
 He is not trying to compete with existing churches or steal their members.
 He believes there is a vast pool of people who need Jesus but who would not darken the door of a church building.
 Ross’s heart’s desire is to welcome some of these people into his home, share the gospel of grace with them, see them established as disciples of Jesus, and then encourage them to start simple churches in their own homes: a multiplication of ‘churches without walls‘.

 Read All About It

 Organic Church: Growing Faith Where Life Happens by Neil Cole